-Research Interests: emotion, emotion regulation, personality, coping
+Research Interests: emotion, emotion regulation, personality, cultural frame switching

 Click here to view my CV.

-I am a second-year doctoral student in the Social-Personality Psychology Area at UC Berkeley.
+I am a doctoral student in the Social-Personality Psychology Area at UC Berkeley.
 My current work with Dr. Ozlem Ayduk and Dr. Serena Chen explores romantic relationships, intellectual humility, emotion regulation, sleep, and authenticity.
 I received my B.A. in Psychology and Spanish from the University of Michigan in 2020, after which I stayed on at Michigan as a lab manager for Dr. Amie Gordon’s Well-being, Health, and Interpersonal Relationships Lab.
 Ongoing projects with Dr. Gordon investigate political differences in romantic relationships and misperceptions of political others’ values.

 Research Interests: Interpersonal relationships, emotion regulation, well-being, identity